mrviphub/ACM-ICN-2018/README.md

 # NDN, CoAP, and MQTT: A Comparative Measurement Study in the IoT
 Code and documentation to reproduce our experimental results
+paper: NDN, CoAP, and MQTT: A Comparative Measurement Study in the IoT

 ## Code
 The explicit RIOT version is included as a submodule in this repository.